indeskyz/Leap-EventTicketing/README.md

 - SQLite is used as the primary relational data store.

-- Redis has been configured but not yet implemented (caching layer planned).
-App was constructed with the thought of it being the base layer for the project inside of Caching.md
+- Redis layer is not configured nor implemented at this time.

 - All services should be extensible with interfaces and base classes to support future growth.